Zlín Z 43

 The Zlín Z 43 is a Czech four-seat light aircraft.
 A development of the two-seat Zlín Z 42, it is a low-wing monoplane.
-A developed version, the Zlín Z 143 remains in production.
+A developed version, the Zlín Z 143, remains in production.

 Design and development

 After successful production of the Z-26 aircraft family, the Czechoslovak aircraft manufacturer Moravan, began design of a new series of training aircraft, known as the Z-40 family.
 Unlike the previous tandem-seat aircraft, the Z-40 family featured a side-by-side cockpit.
 It was available in two basic variants, a two-seat trainer, the Zlín Z-42, and a four-seat aircraft, the Zlin Z-43 capable of being used both as a trainer and a tourer.

 The resulting design is a single-engined low-wing monoplane of all-metal construction and a fixed nosewheel undercarriage.
 The Z 43 shares 80% of its structure with the Z 42, but is fitted with a revised fuselage accommodating a four-seater cabin and a more powerful engine.
 The Z-43's wings are of greater span and do not have the slight forward sweep of the Z- 42.

 The Z-43 first flew on 10 December 1968, with production starting in 1972.
-It proved less popular than its two-seat contemporary, and production ended in 1977 after 80 aircraft were built.
+It proved less popular than its two-seat contemporary, and production ended in 1992 after 114 series aircraft plus two prototypes were built in 4 series.

 The Z-143 is a version introduced in 1992, powered by a six-cylinder Lycoming O-540 engine, in parallel to the Z-42 being re-engined with a Lycoming to become the Z-242.